evv42/pss21fun/README.md

 # Fun for Yamaha PSS-21 keyboards

-This repository is a work-in-progress in reverse-engeneering the Yamaha PSS-21 keyboard.
+This repository is an unsucessful (for now) attempt in reverse-engeneering the Yamaha PSS-21 keyboard.
 The work here may be useful to the following keyboards:
 ```
 Same ROM (XL437):